We are active in the following viewpoints to Win Customers' Satisfaction and Trust.

 Utilizing sophisticated analysis evaluation technologies, the Analysis and Evaluation Center pinpoints the underlying issues and problems that cause defective products by examining market, domestic and overseas Group company, affiliated company and material supplier manufacturing processes.
 Through an analysis and evaluation of non-defective articles, the center obtains know-how that can be reflected in preventive measures in the development and production processes to increase the long-term reliability of Pioneer products.

-* “Overall satisfaction following repairs as reported by the survey” and “Customer satisfaction with the Parts Ordering Center” are the percentages of respondents who selected “Good” or “Fairly good” from four options (“Good,” “Fairly good,” “Not so good,” “Poor”) for several questions in the postcard/online questionnaire and the questionnaire sheet enclosed with parts, respectively.
+"Overall satisfaction following repairs as reported by the survey" is the percentage of respondents who selected "Good" or "Fairly good" from four options ("Good", "Fairly good", "Not so good", "Poor") for several questions in the postcard/online questionnaire.

 The Customer Support Center in Japan integrates all the support operations for Pioneer products in the country with the aim of providing clear and effective service from the customer's viewpoint.
 Every year, the center responds to approximately 260,000 before- and after-purchase inquiries by telephone and e-mail.
 The center does not simply respond to inquiries—it also provides product information from the customer's standpoint and offers value-added proposals in order to provide a higher level of customer satisfaction.
 In addition, information from customers, including the inquiries and complaints received by customer support departments in Japan and overseas, is accurately communicated to relevant divisions for use in sales support and quality improvements.